Asking Fast Radio Bursts for More than Reionization History: EoR Simulation Using grizzly

 The $\digmav(z)$ and ${\rm DM}(\bar{x}_{\rm \HII}(z))$ are significantly distinct for all three reionization histories due to IGM electron density fluctuations driven by the formation and growth of ionized bubbles, as well as the underlying density perturbations.
-The bias due to the fluctuations are highest at larger $z$ ($z \gtrsim 12$) where the ${\rm DM}$ saturates, and the differences between the two estimates decrease rapidly towards the end of reionization.
-This is because the merging and percolation of the ionized bubbles typically wash out the fluctuations towards the mid and advanced stages of reionization.
+The difference between the $\digmav(z)$ and ${\rm DM}(\bar{x}_{\rm \HII}(z))$ was not significant for toy models in Fig. \ref{fig:DM_toy_diffz} since the contribution to fluctuations due to underlying density perturbations $\Delta(\boldsymbol{\theta}, z)$ is absent in our toy model.
+The bias due to the fluctuations is highest at larger $z$ ($z \gtrsim 12$) where the ${\rm DM}$ saturates, and the differences between the two estimates decrease rapidly toward the end of reionization.
+This is because the merging and percolation of the ionized bubbles typically wash out the fluctuations toward the mid and advanced stages of reionization.
 The difference is smallest ($\lesssim 1\sigma$) for the Faster reionization scenario, where large ionization bubbles appear suddenly at lower redshifts (see bottom panel of Figure \ref{fig:lc_map}) and quickly percolate and fill up the entire IGM.
 In this case, the IGM is more patchy and hence small-scale fluctuations do not prevail.
-Relatively small ionized bubbles form for slower histories and takes a longer time to fill the entire IGM.
+Relatively small ionized bubbles form for slower histories and take a longer time to fill the entire IGM.
 This leads to relatively more small-scale fluctuations (see Figure \ref{fig:lc_map}), thereby resulting in a larger difference ($\gtrsim 2\sigma$) between the $\digmav(z)$ and ${\rm DM}(\bar{x}_{\rm \HII}(z))$ (solid and dashed lines) for the slower reionization history.